Child poverty: Cycle of poverty

 The cycle of poverty is when a family remains in poverty over many successive generations.
 For this reason reducing child poverty has been a focus of many governments as a way to break this cycle.
 Improving the quality of education is generally seen as the most effective way to break this cycle, especially the education of young children before they reach 3rd grade.
 Studies show that kids who test below grade level when they enter Kindergarten are at much greater risk of poor future educational attainment, and kids that are still behind in grade 3 generally never catch up.
 Improving the environment the child grows up in, ensuring access to health, and providing financial incentives (either through benefit schemes or reducing taxes) have all been suggested as ways to break the cycle.

-Some have noted that U.S. schools are more segregated now than they've been since the 1960s, which may be contributing to the cycle of poverty by concentrating the poorest kids together in schools that are typically underfunded.
+Some have noted that U.S. schools are more segregated now than they have been since the 1960s, which may be contributing to the cycle of poverty by concentrating the poorest kids together in schools that are typically underfunded.
 Studies show that children whose parents went to an integrated school for 5 or more years are 10% more likely to graduate high school.

 Boys and girls have equal rates of poverty through their childhoods but as women enter their teens and childbearing years the rates of poverty between the genders widens.
 Globally, women are far more impoverished than men and poor children are more likely to live in female-headed households.
 Attempts to combat the cycle of poverty, therefore, have often targeted mothers as a way to interrupt the negative patterns of poverty that affect the education, nutrition/health, and psychological/social outcomes for poor children.